 According to a series of reports published by the Higher Education Quality Council of Ontario, online forums can be effective instruments for reaching large numbers of post-secondary educators and serving as an impetus to bring high-level concepts into practice in the classroom.
 The research observes that greater use of online forums to improve post-secondary teaching will need a cultural shift, among both educators and administrators.
 For example, when comparing the experiences of the Mathematics Knowledge Exchange Network program for college math instructors with US institutional peers, researchers found a significant difference in the level of visibility and priority.
 For such programs to be successful, they need to be aligned with institution values, mission and strategy.
-The findings suggest it is also crucial to engage related stakeholders such as government organizations, philanthropic foundations and non-profits to help broaden the base of knowledge and support the program's growth.
+The findings suggest it is also crucial to engage related stakeholders such as government organizations, philanthropic foundations and support the program's growth.